ATED explained: What does it mean for you?

 Key changes and points to note

-The Government has announced that from 1 April 2022 they will be extending the property rental business relief to cover instances where the property is used as part of the ‘Home for Ukraine’ Scheme.
+The property rental business relief is extended to cover instances where the property is used as part of the ‘Home for Ukraine’ Scheme.
 This will apply regardless of whether the property currently qualifies for relief under one of those listed above.

-Finally, April 2022 is a revaluation year for ATED purposes.
+April 2027 is a revaluation year for ATED purposes.
 This is not just relevant for those already within the scope of ATED, but applicable to any companies who own UK residential property.
-Whilst a property may have been under the £500,000 threshold previously, this needs to be considered again for April 2023 returns.
+Whilst a property may have been under the £500,000 threshold previously, this needs to be considered again for April 2028 returns.
 This could catch out a number of taxpayers if they are not careful.

 For those who fall within the ATED regime, we can assist with the preparation of ATED returns, as well as considering the availability of relief for properties held, which can prove to provide significant savings from the annual charge.